zzottel/feed2red/README.md

 contents of only one feed are posted to a channel.

 **ExpireDays** (optional, default N)
-If set to a number, posts from that feed will expire in Red after <number>
+If set to a number, posts from that feed will expire in Red after \<number\>
 days.
 Otherwise, no expiry date is set (default).
 Note that this will only work if Content Expiration is enabled in the Additional Features settings of the channel.
-Expiration date is expected with the timezone that is set for the channel in Red, and this script can't know that timezone.
-So expect a deviation of some hours if the script is run in another timezone than the one that is set for the channel.

 Here's a more complex example for a .conf file: